leewtai/leewtai.github.io/README.md

 #### Teaching and Side Projects
-I teach courses with a applied focus.
-I believe that applied work is not "easier" given that you are constantly making trade-offs and knowing some theory really helps you understand how your decisions will impact your goals.
+I teach statistics courses with an applied focus.
+Applied work is not "easier" given that real world problems are never easier than textbook problems.
+You will constantly be making trade-offs and learning more about how the data relates to other things.
+Also, applied work requires you to know some statistical theory.
+This will will inform you on how certain assumption violations may impact your goals and provide guidance on your data exploration.

 My teaching philosophy is actually heavily influenced by my dance background:
 - We learn through imitation